 In 2014, the City finalized the purchase of abandoned rail line property which passes through the City near the northern border.
 A Phase I environmental study of the property was performed during the purchase process and the rails have been removed.
 The City purchased this property with the goal of making this a recreational connector trail for the community connecting Kiwanis Park and the other parks of the community through the existing sidewalk network.
 Substantial clear cutting and site preparation is needed prior to developing this trail.
 The trail property is approximately two thirds (2/3) of a mile in length with a width of about 150 feet.
-The potential also exists to make this a connector trail to a regional trail connecting Coldwater, Quincy, and Jonesville.
+Unfortunately, the potential to make this a connector trail to a regional trail connecting Coldwater, Quincy, and Jonesville is limited as adjacent property owners have bought portions of the rail bed outside of the City limits in order to prevent a regional trail.

 The entire scope of work needed to construct this trail has not yet been determined.
-The City's Parks and Recreation Capital Improvement Plan has budgeted \$7,000 in 2018-2019 fiscal year and \$7,000 for 2019-2020 fiscal year for this trail project.
+The city is in the process of creating a Trail Master Plan to plan for this trail and adding connecting sidewalks at the start and of the trail.
+The City's Parks and Recreation Capital Improvement Plan has budgeted \$50,000 in 2022-2023 fiscal year for this trail project.
+Additional costs will be added as they are identified.